 - Cook for 2-3 minutes or until wine is reduced by half.

 - Stir in the cream and cook for another 3-4 minutes until the sauce has reduced by about half and has started to thicken.
+Stir in the parmesan cheese.
 Season the sauce with salt and pepper.

-- Pour the cream sauce over the top of the chicken.
-Sprinkle with parsley and serve.
+- Place the chicken breasts back into the pan and spoon the sauce over the top of the chicken.
+Sprinkle with parsley, then serve.